 While there is not a comprehensive list of states participating in the PUA program or who have entered into agreements with U.S. Department of Labor, it is anticipated that all states will participate in the program, because the CARES Act provides 100 percent federal funding for PUA benefits.
-States are taking different approaches to implementing the new program benefits, where some have already started to allow workers to apply while others are working to fully understand guidance from DOL.
 Check with your state labor department or unemployment commission to find out whether your state is planning to participate and the potential eligibility criteria.
 For more information on state labor agencies, visit the DOL's Services by Location page and the Unemployment Benefits Finder page at careeronestop.org.

 3. How much money will my state receive in Pandemic Unemployment Assistance?
 Will there be limits on states?

 The amount that each state will receive in funds for pandemic unemployment assistance will vary by state.
 The amount is determined by the U.S. Secretary of Labor based on statistical data and information agreed upon with the state labor agencies.
 Subject to further legislation and/or guidance from DOL, there are no caps or limits for how much states will receive.

 4. How much discretion does my state have in administering Pandemic Unemployment Assistance benefits?